General info about removing the Main board from any of these pianos ….

 The board is made of paxolin which is quite brittle and will crack if bent too much.
 You have to work your way round the posts, easing the board a little way up each one in turn.

-If you do crack the board I can repair it but this obviously adds to the repair cost.
+If you do crack the board I can repair it – but the worse the cracks are, the more the repair cost will be!

 E&OE